julienp17/CPool_rush2/README.md

 ### Grade

 ![GRADE](bonus/grade_black.png)

+This was my favorite project to do, even though I got zero :(

 My solution was to read from a csv file containing each letter frequency for the 4 languages, unfortunately it was forbidden to read from a file for this project